My life as an Actor

 Because I worked so much, I often had other actors ask me to teach a class on auditioning techniques.
 In January of 2004, I was thrilled to begin CAST, Commercial Actors Success Training.
 I designed this course based on my training and experience of what it really takes to successfully audition and work in commercials and industrials.

 I feel very blessed!
 Mark, my terrific husband, has been incredibly supportive throughout my acting journey.
-We recently celebrated 32 years of marriage!
-I love my kids- Jack 27, James 25, and Christy 16.
-My parents live nearby and make my daily unpredictable acting life possible.
-My family has allowed me to become what I’d always dreamed of becoming… a successful working actor and teacher!
+We recently celebrated 37 years of marriage!
+I love my grown-up kids- Jack, James, and Christy.
+My family, including my parents who live nearby, has allowed me to become what I’d always dreamed of becoming… a successful working actor and teacher!